 - EAGE members do not engage in any form of harassment, including but not limited to sexual harassment, against others.

 - EAGE members respect confidentiality and maintain integrity in professional interactions, treating colleagues, clients, suppliers and contractors as equals.

-XII Associated Societies
+XIII Associated Societies

 The Board may arrange for association with any duly organised groups or societies whose objective is the promotion of geosciences or related engineering subjects.

-XIII EAGE journals
+XIV EAGE journals

 1. The Association currently has the following journals:

 - First Break, the EAGE official journal, published twelve times per year.

 - Geophysical Prospecting, published six times per year.